CFCPalsy: Facial Image Synthesis with Cross-Fusion Cycle Diffusion Model for Facial Paralysis Individuals: Conclusion

 \section{Conclusion}

-Our research proposes Cycle Cross-Fusion Expression Generative Model (CCFExp) , based on the conditional diffusion model, utilizing multiple feature extractors to accurately capture various facial features, employing a cross-fusion module to integrate these features and applying a cycle training strategy to improve training efficiency and effectiveness.
-As a result, CCFExp generates realistic facial palsy expression images, providing valuable training data for machine learning systems used in facial palsy diagnosis and treatment assistance.
-Results in Tab. \ref{tab:metric} indicates that CCFExp surpasses existing methods in several metrics, including aFID, PSNR, and SSIM, achieving excellent performance.
+Our research proposes Cross-Fusion Cycle Palsy Expression Generative Model (CFCPalsy) , based on the conditional diffusion model, utilizing multiple feature extractors to accurately capture various facial features, employing a cross-fusion module to integrate these features and applying a cycle training strategy to improve training efficiency and effectiveness.
+As a result, CFCPalsy generates realistic facial palsy expression images, providing valuable training data for machine learning systems used in facial palsy diagnosis and treatment assistance.
+Results indicates that CFCPalsy surpasses existing methods in several metrics, including aFID, PSNR, and SSIM, achieving excellent performance.

-\paragraph{Limitations}Although CCFExp has shown promising results in the field of facial palsy feature transfer, a large amount of facial palsy expression data, especially manually annotated datasets, is still needed to further enhance the model's performance and generalization capability.
-We encourage more researchers to participate in the collection of facial palsy data, which will help accelerate the early application of large-scale deep learning models in this field.